frankshearar/Home/NuGet-Sign-Command.md

 -KeyContainer - Name of the key container which has the private key.
 This option, along with -CryptographicServiceProvider, can be used to specify the private key if the certificate file does not contain one.

--Timestamper - URL to an RFC 3161 time stamp server.
+-Timestamper - URL to an RFC 3161 timestamp server.

--TimestampHashAlgorithm - Hash algorithm to be used by the RFC 3161 time stamp server.
+-TimestampHashAlgorithm - Hash algorithm to be used by the RFC 3161 timestamp server.
 Defaults to SHA256.

 -HashAlgorithm - Hash algorithm to be used while generating the package manifest file.
 Defaults to SHA256.